BolajiAyodeji/Blogposts/ck132inhz004kqns1mo2ixtph.md

 > If you're a student, Kindly register for the [GitHub Student Developer Pack](https://education.github.com/pack) to get One free [Hobby Dyno](https://www.heroku.com/pricing) for up to two years.

-> The pack give students free access to the best developer tools in one place so you can learn by doing.
+> The pack gives students free access to the best developer tools in one place so you can learn by doing.